flaming-toast/flaming-toast.github.com/_posts/2014-05-17-a-multi–queue-scheduler-for-plan-9.md

 balancetick() {

-// update load statistics.
+/* update load statistics.
-// could invoke accounttime(), but that may have already been called prior.
+ * could invoke accounttime(), but that may have already
+ * been called prior.
+ */

-// if we decide to use the interval approach
+/* if we decide to use the interval approach */

  if (balance interval has passed) {

-    load_balance(); // check if we can balance tasks around
+    load_balance(); // check if we can balance tasks around }

- }
+{% endhighlight %}

+The if-conditional will be depend on the criteria we use to determine when a load balancing operation should be performed.
+The previous example above depended on a predefined balance interval.
+Here's what `balancetick()`  might look like if we decide to load balance whenever the average CPU utilization meets a certain threshold.

+{% highlight C %}

+balancetick() {

-// OR if we decide to use the total average CPU utilization approach
+ /* if we decide to use the total average CPU utilization approach

  if (average CPU utilization across all cores > predefined threshold) {

-    load_balance(); // check if we can balance tasks around
+    load_balance(); // check if we can balance tasks around }

 }

-}

 {% endhighlight %}

-The brunt of the work (including finding the most heavily loaded CPU at this point in time, and pulling a process) would be done in load_balance()
+The brunt of the work (including finding the most heavily loaded CPU at this point in time, and pulling a process) would be done in `load_balance()`

 {% highlight C %}